wg-osr/walkerga.github.io/_posts/2020-11-12-call-of-the-animal.md

 **D**: [dice] hours

+_All iterations of [animal] should be replaced by a specific animal species when the spell is first found._

 You summon [dice] HD worth of [animal], or a [sum] HP swarm if they are 0HD creatures.
 They arrive after 10 minutes from somewhere behind you.
 You can direct their actions.

 If you invest 4 dice or more in this spell, the effect becomes permanent and they become part of your entourage.